Lucx14/bank-tech-test/docs/PROCESS_UPDATE.md

 * I have tried to write both feature tests and unit tests, using the user stories i wrote to guide the feature tests.
 My thoughts at the moment are that maybe because i have only one class the feature tests seem a bit pointless.

-* My statement method involves a .each loop with a puts statement that i would like to make more readable if i can, will continue to look at how i can multi line that
+* My statement method involves a .each loop with a puts statement that i would like to make more readable if i can, will continue to look at how i can multi line that.
+Also because i use puts , im getting the statement output printing out inside my RSpec output which isnt very good visually.